24 defining and non-defining relative clause games

 1. Trivia sentence building challenge

 Give or brainstorm a list of things that trivia questions are often about, e.g. the Amazon, the Statue of Liberty and Einstein.
 Students should choose one of the things from the list and say something true about that thing or person, e.g. “The Amazon is in South America”.
-Their partner should expand that sentence by adding information, but without changing any of the words that their partner said, e.g. “The Amazon, which is a river, is in South America”.
-Play then goes back to the original person or to the next person, who tries to expand it even more, e.g. “The Amazon, which is a river that is the longest in the world, is in South America”.
+Their partner should expand that sentence by adding information, but without changing any of the words that their partner said, e.g. “The Amazon, which is a river, is in South America.”
+Play then goes back to the original person or to the next person, who tries to expand it even more, e.g. “The Amazon, which is a river, is in the northern part of South America.”
 The same thing continues until one person makes a factual mistake or someone gives up.
 You shouldn’t need to tell them to use relative clauses as it is difficult to avoid them when playing this game.

 2. Personalised sentence building challenge